1Gbps! 10Gbps speed! That sounds really good and fast for my online gaming! NO.

 The best way to test the ping for your ISP is using Ripe Atlas.
 People all over the world host a probe either on their computer or via a hardware device and you can use it to test your network.

 The catch is that you'll need credits - the best way to get them is to host your own software probe via the free VMWare Player (this does get technical).
 You earn 15 credits per minute, and you can use 3 credits to ask a probe to do a ping test for you.
 Assuming that your probe is connected continuously, you should earn roughly 21,600 credits every 24 hours.
-You'll be swimming with credits in no time
+You'll be swimming in credits in no time

-Alternatively, email me with your email address (make sure you have created an account at Atlas Ripe first) and I'll send over 1000 credits for you (This giveaway may end if I get flooded with too many requests)
+Alternatively, email me with your email address (make sure you have created an account at Atlas Ripe first) and I'll send over 1000 credits for you (This giveaway may end anytime if I get flooded with too many requests)

 It DOES NOT matter for online gaming